-- > Improvement of infrastructure maintenance and management technology by utilizing Japan's knowledge, experience and know-how in infrastructure maintenance and management. - > Establishment of infrastructure maintenance and management methods in low cost.
+Improvement of infrastructure maintenance and management technology by utilizing Japan's knowledge, experience and know-how in cost-effective infrastructure maintenance and management.

 ■ Institutional design and rule formation for new infrastructure development and operation

 - Establishment of interoperable standards by ASEAN and Japan for the introduction of science, technology and design, which is necessary to implement new urban developments (e.g. smart mobility, robotics, space infrastructure, disaster sensing, etc.) - > Collaborative formulation of rules and systems for efficient and fair operation and trade in smart cities